 My age is sneaking up on me in mysterious ways.
 I’ve become inordinately concerned with going to the dentist, I pay attention to when my car is actually due for an oil change, and last week, I caught myself watching a young mom of three wild boys and saying to her “You’ve got your hands full there,” with a sage nod.

 There is, however, one notable facet of adulthood and growing up that I can’t even pretend I’ve come close to mastering.

 I set out at the beginning of this year to find myself a real, grown woman hair salon.
 I hear it’s a burden that many women grapple with (hence the finding a hairdresser that works and then following her to the ends of the earth stories you hear), and I decided that this was going to be my year.

-I made a vow to Sean and Meg, after a healthy amount of teasing, that I would not trim my own hair as I did during my beyond broke study abroad college days.
+I made a vow to Meg, after a healthy amount of teasing, that I would not trim my own hair as I did during my beyond broke study abroad college days.
 I’m a broad on a budget after all.
 Nevertheless, I have kept my promise.

 My car slows, threatening to stop at every Supercuts I see along the road and somehow, I haven’t been able to go in.
 Supercuts feels like a regression haircut, like a low confidence attempt to slink back to childhood.

 This week, I made myself an appointment at a local salon celebrated by Yelp with one dollar sign, meaning I can probably make the cost work.
 I’ve also gotten my brush stuck in my hair twice in the past month, so I have to face the reality that it’s something that needs to be done.